Undeclared at Rausser College

 - A simultaneous degrees request will be approved only if the proposed program demonstrates that all degree requirements can be finished within nine semesters if the student entered as a freshman, or five semesters if a transfer student.

 - To confirm simultaneous degrees, students can check CalCentral periodically after submitting their application.
-If there is a problem with the application, notification will be made by email.
+If there is a problem with the application, a notification will be made by email.